Share this publication

 The carnival is still widely known by its old name of Caribana, which was created by mixing together the words Canada and Caribbean.

 The official Toronto Caribbean Carnival Weekend is when most of the main events happen.
-Next year the Toronto Caribbean Carnival Weekend starts on Thursday, August 1st, 2019 and finishes on Sunday, August 4th, 2019.
+Next year the Toronto Caribbean Carnival Weekend starts on Thursday, Thursday, July 30, 2020 at 3:00 PM – Sunday, August 2, 2020 at 3:00.

 This weekend luckily coincides with a Canadian public holiday, so it gives the locals a chance to really let loose and party.